Search This Blog

 -Fr817, J822, sheet 60, late 1865

 I find this poem haunting because it leads me to imagine my own death.
-But it’s also transformative because it leads me to question my own identity.
+But it’s also transformative because it leads me to question identity.
 I’m reminded of Dickinson’s famous statement, “If I read a book and it makes my whole body so cold no fire can warm me, I know that is poetry.
 If I feel physically as if the top of my head were taken off, I know that is poetry.”
 This poem took my head off.

 Let’s start at the beginning.
 We could spend a while just focusing on the first line of the poem.
 It’s like a mantra.
 THIS Consciousness that is aware.
 This CONSCIOUSNESS that is aware.
 This consciousness THAT IS aware.
 This consciousness that is AWARE.